LAMPEngineer/angular-laravel-php/README.md

-# angular-laravel-php
+# angular-laravel 8-php 8
-Angula Laravel PHP app
+Angula + Laravel 8.0 + PHP 8.0

 # Setup Laravel With Angular
 There are two ways: